AdobeDocs/campaign-classic.en/help/production/using/build-upgrade.md

 If the warning concerns a conflict of resources, user attention is required to resolve it.

-The **postupgrade_<server version number>_<time of postupgrade>.log** file contains the synchronization result.
-It is available by default in the following directory: **<installation directory/var/<instance/postupgrade**.
+The **postupgrade_ServerVersionNumber_TimeOfPostupgrade.log** file contains the synchronization result.
+It is available by default in the following directory: **installationDirectory/var/instanceName/postupgrade**.
 Errors and warnings are indicated by the error and warning attributes.

 ### Analyze conflicts